Amigostres/Amigostres/README.md

 * 🌍  I'm based in California
 * ✉️  You can contact me at [josemanuel21302@gmail.com](mailto:josemanuel21302@gmail.com)
-* 🧠  I'm learning ASP.net
+* 🧠  I'm learning ASP.net and react-native
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I excel in a collaborative team environment.
 My skills lies in making sure my team stays intact and productive.